Insect morphology: Wings

 Most phylogenetically advanced insects have two pairs of wings located on the second and third thoracic segments.
 Insects are the only invertebrates to have developed flight capability, and this has played an important part in their success.
-Insect flight is not very well understood, relying heavily on turbulent aerodynamic effects.
+Insect flight is not very well understood, relying on turbulent aerodynamic effects.
 The primitive insect groups use muscles that act directly on the wing structure.
 The more advanced groups making up the Neoptera have foldable wings, and their muscles act on the thorax wall and power the wings indirectly.
-These muscles are able to contract multiple times for each single nerve impulse, allowing the wings to beat faster than would ordinarily be possible.
+These muscles can contract multiple times for each single nerve impulse, allowing the wings to beat faster than would ordinarily be possible.

-Insect flight can be extremely fast, maneuverable, and versatile, possibly due to the changing shape, extraordinary control, and variable motion of the insect wing.
+Insect flight can be rapid, maneuverable, and versatile, possibly due to the changing shape, extraordinary control, and variable motion of the insect wing.
 Insect orders use different flight mechanisms; for example, the flight of a butterfly can be explained using steady-state, nontransitory aerodynamics, and thin airfoil theory.